Grace and Holy Trinity Cathedral (Kansas City, Missouri): History

-In the course of designing the new Nave for Grace Church, Hill worked with its Fifth Rector, Dr. Cameron Mann, D.D., L.L.D.
+In the course of designing the new Nave for Grace Church, Hill worked with its Fifth Rector, Dr. Cameron Mann, D.D., LL.D.
 (1851–1932).
 Mann had just returned from a three-month trip to England, where he studied the many great cathedrals of that country, when he asked the Vestry of Grace Church to engage Hill as the architect for the new stone structure.
 Hill's design for the Nave was greatly influenced by Mann's vision after his tour of English churches and cathedrals.